 During the 2025 Open Enrollment Period (October 15 through December 7, 2025), Henry compared MA plans for 2026 and decided to switch to a UnitedHealthcare Medicare Advantage HMO plan effective January 1, 2026.
 The switch was motivated by lower premiums and a broader oncology network in the UnitedHealthcare plan.

-Under the continuity of care provisions of the 2024 CMS rule, UnitedHealthcare must honor Aetna's approved prior authorization for Henry's in-progress treatment.
+Under the continuity of care provisions of the 2024 CMS rule, UnitedHealthcare must honor Aetna's approved prior authorization for Henry's in-progress treatment and provide at least a 90-day transition period for that active course of treatment.
 UnitedHealthcare cannot demand reauthorization mid-cycle.
 Henry's lymphoma treatment continues from January 2026 through approximately April 2026 (the end of the 6-month course) without disruption.

 A new prior authorization would only be required if the treatment plan changed (for example, if the oncologist added a new drug to the regimen or changed the chemotherapy combination).
 For continuation of the approved regimen, the prior authorization is portable across the plan switch.